Return to Curriculum

 Intent

-At Reed First School our intent is to develop and embed the skills to reflect on our own beliefs and values while acknowledging that others may hold beliefs different to our own.
+At Reed First School our intent is to enable our pupils to develop and embed the skills to reflect on their own beliefs and values while acknowledging that others may hold beliefs different to our own.
 We aim to use Religious Education to help prepare our pupils for adult life and encourage their sense of identity and belonging.
 Our pupils are supported to develop as individuals, within their own communities, as members of a diverse society and as global citizens.

 The national curriculum states the legal requirement that: